cysouw/graphicalgrammar/text/other.md

 [@havranek1947: 198]
 :::

 second grade published 1934, here quoted from 1947 reprint [@havranek1947] ^[The 1934 version seems to be completely identical to the 1947 reprint.
-Low resolution thumbnails of th 1934 version are available online at <https://ndk.cz/uuid/uuid:5af02996-ed8f-476b-b00a-2808ee38d72f>, accessed 7 July 2025.
-Unfortunately, due to copyright restructions the full digital version is not made available.]
+Low resolution thumbnails of the 1934 version are available online at <https://ndk.cz/uuid/uuid:5af02996-ed8f-476b-b00a-2808ee38d72f>, accessed 7 July 2025.
+Unfortunately, due to copyright restructions the full digital images of this version are not made available outside of the Czech Republic.]

 ::: ex
 - Dům pekaře Marhoula stál na jižní straně náměstí. (quoting Vladislav Vančura)\